baoqiangy/AnsibleFlaskDemo/README.md

  5. Follow the steps on slide 33 to provision a sudoer user **student** that can login with the ansible private key that is NOT protected by a passphrase.

 **Step4:**
-Take a snapshot on all VMs.
-You can repeat the following steps by first restoring these snapshots on the servers then running the commands on the controller.

-**Step5:**
 On the 'controller',

  1. Cd into the AnsibleFlaskDemo directory.